oracle/terraform-provider-oci/website/docs/d/core_volumes.html.markdown

 * `is_hydrated` - Specifies whether the cloned volume's data has finished copying from the source volume or backup.
 * `size_in_gbs` - The size of the volume in GBs.
 * `size_in_mbs` - The size of the volume in MBs.
 This field is deprecated.
 Use `size_in_gbs` instead.
-* `source_details` - The volume source, either an existing volume in the same Availability Domain or a volume backup.
+* `source_details` - The volume source, either an existing volume in the same availability domain or a volume backup.
 If null, an empty volume is created.
 	* `id` - The OCID of the volume or volume backup.
 	* `type` - The type of volume source.
 It should be set to either `volumeBackup` or `volume`.
 * `state` - The current state of a volume.